A Look Inside

 Providing meaningful, important work for people with disabilities has been part of Lynchburg Grows’ mission from the beginning.
 We currently employ eight individuals with physical and/or mental disabilities.
 Some employees work alongside a job coach from Stand Up, Inc., while others work more independently.
 By choosing tasks best suited for each employee and their personal abilities, we ensure their success, even as we constantly challenge and encourage them to learn new job and social skills.

 Food Access: FreshRx

 FreshRx is a veggie prescription program designed to help people with diet-related illnesses such as diabetes, hypertension, obesity, heart problems and stroke.
-Local doctors identify patients that are willing to make lifestyle changes and prescribe them to our program.
-The patients attend nine weeks of nutrition and cooking classes at Lynchburg Grows, taught by a nutrition educator from Virginia Cooperative Extension.
+Local doctors identify patients that are willing to make lifestyle changes and prescribe them our program.
+The patients attend seven weeks of nutrition and cooking classes taught by a nutrition educator from Virginia Cooperative Extension.
 At the end of each class, participants take home a bag of fresh fruit and produce so that they can try the recipes they learn at home.